rspears74/ToastNotifications/README.md

 ## Configuration
 ### Notification position

-Using position provider option you can specify the place where notifications should appear.
+Using PositionProvider option you can specify the place where notifications should appear.

-There are three builtin position providers
+There are three built-in position providers
  * WindowPositionProvider - notifications are tracking position of specified window.
  * PrimaryScreenPositionProvider - notifications appears always on main screen in specified position.
  * ControlPositionProvider - notifications are tracking position of specified UI control.